A love of souvenirs

 These days one could say the equivalent would be the tourist t-shirt.
 Both often feature catchy slogans and images of local scenery.
 They can be easily transported back home in a suitcase and act as advertisements for the country or location.

-Our take on the travel souvenir
+My take on the travel souvenir

 The Es Vedrà t-shirt

-Greetings from Ibiza pocket square
+Greetings from Ibiza scarf

 The vivid colours represent the islands’ energy, but also compliment the colours used in our Island Dreams collection.
 The two female characters reflect both the contemplative side to the island and its' more hedonistic one.
 And of course, it wouldn’t be complete without a dreamcatcher to symbolise Ibiza’s more free-spirited mystical side.

-Shop the Greetings from Ibiza pocket square.
+Shop the Greetings from Ibiza scarf.

-Shop our Es Vedrà t-shirt.
+Shop the Es Vedrà t-shirt.